mdsage1/nf-synapse-challenge/README.md

 1. `project_name` (required & case-sensitive): The name of your Project the Challenge is running in.
 1. `view_id` (required): The Synapse ID for your submission view.
 1. `data_folder_id` (required): The Synapse ID for the folder holding the testing or validation data for submissions.
-1. `groundtruth_id` (required): The Synapse ID for the folder holding the ground truth file for submissions.
+1. `groundtruth_id` (required): The Synapse ID for the groundtruth File entity on Synapse.
+This must be a File entity and NOT a Folder entity.
 1. `challenge_container` (required): The name of the container that the scoring and validation scripts are housed in, and will be executed in, during the validation and scoring steps of the workflow.
 1. `email_with_score` (optional & case-sensitive): Choose whether or not the e-mail sent out to participants will include the evaluation score or not.
 Can either be "yes" or "no".
 Defaults to "yes".
 1. `cpus` (optional): Number of CPU cores to dedicate to the workflow processes (except `RUN_DOCKER` which is fixed at 8 CPU cores when using the `tower` config profile).
 Defaults to `4` cores.